ahron1/notes/ffmpeg.md

 Here the video output width and height are 640x480 and the image is placed 120 pixels from top, 0 pixels from left.

+## Speed up / Slow down

+Speed up the video by a factor of 4:

+    ffmpeg -i INPUT -vf "setpts=0.25*PTS" OUTPUT

+The new video is the same length as the old, but the last frames repeats, and so the video needs to be clipped.

 ## Python

 Install [qtfaststart](https://github.com/danielgtaylor/qtfaststart)